How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 Without an adequate slope away from the house, the ground around your home can direct rainwater into the basement.

-Solution: Energy.gov recommends using a clay-based soil to create a gentle slope that has its highest point at your foundation wall and drops 5% over 10 feet as you proceed out from the foundation into the yard.
-It's important to leave several inches of your foundation wall exposed, so if the existing ground is already too close to siding or shingle, you may have to remove instead of adding soil.
+Solution: Energy.gov recommends using clay-based soil to create a gentle slope that has its highest point at your foundation wall and drops 5% over 10 feet as you proceed out from the foundation into the yard.
+It's important to leave several inches of your foundation wall exposed, so if the existing ground is already too close to siding or shingle, you may have to remove it instead of adding soil.
 As part of this project, plan your landscaping to incorporate rain gardens with native plants that will suck up water as opposed to high-maintenance non-natives requiring constant irrigation.

 DIY or PRO: Unless it's a minor regrading, you don’t really want to do it.
 If basement window wells are part of the problem, they may require repair or replacement — a pro job.
-And though adding dirt sounds easy enough, if you are substantially out of grade or have a large home, getting the correct slope can be difficult and you'll need to rent heavy machinery.
+And though adding dirt sounds easy enough if you are substantially out of grade or have a large home, getting the correct slope can be difficult and you'll need to rent heavy machinery.
 At the end of the day, you certainly don't want to solve your water problem by creating one for your neighbor.

 Stepping Stone Walkway